+Freehold land & buildings 2% straight line

+Leasehold property Over the lease term

+IT equipment 3 years straight line

-Freehold land & buildings Leasehold property IT equipment Fixtures, fittings & equipment 2% straight line Over the lease term 3 years straight line 5 years straight line
+Fixtures, fittings & equipment 5 years straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the statement of financial activities.